Big Sur Highway 2017

 Due to heavy rains over the winter 2016-17, many sections of Highway One down the Big Sur coast were heavily damaged.
 During the repair phase (which may take as long as the rest of 2017) portions of the highway are likely to remain closed to through traffic, and this will impact both our Hiking: Big Sur Ecotour, as well as any biking itinerary that comes down that stretch of coast.

 The most critical part of the highway that was damaged is the bridge at Pfeiffer Canyon (PM 45.50), just south of Pfeiffer Big Sur State Park.
-The bridge has been condemned (no one is allowed to cross it) and will need to be completely rebuilt.
-This process could take the rest of 2017 and there is currently no feasible way to construct a temporary bridge that would allow vehicles to bypass the current bridge and safely pass over Pfeiffer Canyon.
+The bridge has been demolished and is in the process of being completely rebuilt.
+Estimated competion is mid to late September 2017.
+There is currently no feasible way to construct a temporary bridge that would allow vehicles to bypass the construction site and safely pass over Pfeiffer Canyon.
 A footpath has been constructed around the constructions site, but it is inly open to locals and construction workers and is too rough to walk/carry bikes on anyway.
-The detour around the bridge (coming from the north) involves a lengthy backtrack all the way to the Monterey Peninsula, out to US 101 and south to either Nacimiento Fergusson Road or Highway 46, and back to the coast.
+The detour around the bridge (coming from the north) involves a lengthy backtrack (3-4 hours) all the way to the Monterey Peninsula, out to US 101 and south to either Nacimiento Fergusson Road or Highway 46, and back to the coast.

 There have been numerous landslides and places on Highway One on the Big Sur coast south of Pfeiffer Canyon Bridge where parts of the highway or shoulder have collapsed as well.
 Most of these have been cleaned up, but work at two spots (Paul's Slide PM 22.00) and Mud Creek (PM 8.88) will continue through April and most likley well into May and possibly early June.
 The highway is closed to all but locals and constructions workers at these points.

 The sections below detail how the closures will affect our tours.
 Please see the Recent Update section below for the latest news on how the clean up process is going.